hitraj47/Gozinta/README.md

 Gozinta
 =======

-This is an app to help you decide how much you and your friends should pay after splitting the bill at a restaurant.
+This app will help you split the bill when at a restaurant.
+It will calculate the tip based on the total and let you know how much everyone should pay.

 # Demonstration
 Coming soon...